What is it about successful Forex traders that sets them apart from the rest?

 No trader can sustain that kind of pressure and become consistently profitable.
 That type of environment will only foster destructive emotions such as fear and greed.

-This topic takes us back to the notion that successful Forex traders don’t try too hard.
+This topic takes us back to the notion that the best Forex traders don’t try too hard.

 If you need the money from trading to pay bills, odds are that you’ll feel pressured to win.
 If you’re feeling pressured to win you’ll most certainly be trying too hard instead of allowing the market to do the heavy lifting.